Obamacare Repeal Threatens A Health Benefit Popular In Coal Country

 "There's no cure at all," he says.
 "It keeps getting harder and harder until one day, I guess, you take your last breath and they won't expand for you no more."

 Bounds is one of about 38,000 miners or eligible survivors — usually a spouse — currently receiving black lung benefits.
 The benefits are compensation for the physical damage Bounds sustained while doing his job.
-It took him four and a half years to get approved, despite the fact that his lungs are so bad he has to stop moving to talk.
+It took him 4 1/2 years to get approved, despite the fact that his lungs are so bad he has to stop moving to talk.

 But now the qualification process is supposed to move faster.
 The Affordable Care Act includes special provisions that make the process of getting black lung benefits easier for coal miners.
 If the ACA is repealed, gaining these benefits could become much more difficult, effectively harming a group of people that President Donald Trump has promised to protect.